-- 10.58 The construction period will take approximately 12 months (52 weeks).
+- 10.61 The construction period will take approximately 12 months (52 weeks).
 Construction activities will be carried out Monday to Friday 08:00-18:00 and between 08:00 and 13:30 on Saturdays.
-Further information is set out in Chapter 5 Construction Methodology and Phasing of the ES. - 10.59 The construction phase for the solar farm element of the Development includes the preparation of the Site, installing the access tracks, erection of security fencing, assembly and erection of the solar PV arrays, installation of the inverters/transformers and grid connection. - 10.60 The construction of the battery energy storage system ('BESS') element of the Development will include the preparation of the Site, installation of the access roads, erection of security fencing, assembly of the battery system, and installation of the switch-room and grid connection. - 10.61 The components which are required to construct the solar farm and BESS element of the Development will arrive by 16.5m long articulated and 10m rigid vehicles.
+Construction vehicles will avoid travel during the network peak hours where possible.
+Deliveries will be scheduled for between 09:30 and 16:30.
+In addition, during school term time, deliveries will be coordinated to also avoid the school pick up times, between 15:00-16:00.
+Further information is set out in Chapter 5 Construction Methodology and Phasing of the ES. - 10.62 The construction phase for the solar farm element of the Development includes the preparation of the Site, installing the access tracks, erection of security fencing, assembly and erection of the solar PV arrays, installation of the inverters/transformers and grid connection. - 10.63 The construction of the battery energy storage system ('BESS') element of the Development will include the preparation of the Site, installation of the access roads, erection of security fencing, assembly of the battery system, and installation of the switch-room and grid connection. - 10.64 The components which are required to construct the solar farm and BESS element of the Development will arrive by 16.5m long articulated and 10m rigid vehicles.
 The Applicant has confirmed that a total of approximately 2,972 deliveries are expected.
 Assuming all deliveries arrive within a 52-week period, this equates to, on average, around 10 deliveries (20 two-way movements) per day.
-The anticipated number of deliveries for each activity is set out in Table 10.9.
+The anticipated number of deliveries for each activity is set out in Table 10.10.
 A 10% 'buffer' has been added to the total number of deliveries to represent a 'worst case scenario', for robustness.